Email us at [email protected]

 And the benefits went far beyond speech.
 He was calmer.
 More focused.
 More engaged.

-The problem was, we were leaving Russia in just two weeks—but my son NEEDED this therapy.
+The problem was, we were leaving Russia soon - but my son NEEDED this therapy.

 I had to keep doing the exercises in the U.S., but I couldn’t find anything like it here.

-So I studied the method.
+So I studied the method - read the books, watched videos.
 And I attended each session - watching, asking questions, learning.

 I realized - while the science behind the exercises is complex, the exercises themselves are surprisingly simple - and we could do them at home.